clash-lang/ghc-typelits-proof-assist/README.md

 being the Coq snippet in the comment above the function.
 It then runs `coqc` on it to check the proof, and compilation should fail if the proof doesn't work.

+In order to be able to define other type and avoid imports in snippets, you can use a preamble file by giving it as an argument to the plugin.
+This file will be used as a prefix for every proof the plugin will run.

-The syntax for comments is to be documented further.
+The syntax for comments is to be documented further at a later point in time.

 ## Awesome, now I want to run it!